Metakira/starter-hugo-academic/content/_index.md

               Responsibilities include:

               * 3d printing and prototyping of OpenBCI Ganglion 4 channel headset for musical applications and therapy while assisting Neuroscientist Nikhil Prabhu
-              * Setting up of ecological soundstream with Hannah Kemp from [CriSap](https://crisap.org/), UAL and Grant smith from [SoundTent](https://soundtent.org/soundcamp_about.html)
+              * Setting up of ecological soundstream with Hannah Kemp from [CriSap](https://crisap.org/), UAL and Grant smith from [SoundTent](https://soundtent.org/soundcamp_about.html) for the [Acoustic Commons Network](https://acousticommons.net/)
               * Prototyping biofeedback based interactions with EMG sensors (MYOWARE)
               * Coordinated the final design and development of the [IMMSANE website](https://www.immsane.com/) for Yati Durant and Andre Bellmonte from the Zurich University of the arts
 #        - title: